telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 [Top](#top)

 ## Adding a REST service
 The REST services that the Orion Context Broker supports are items in the seven `RestService` vectors `restServiceV`, found in [orionRestServices.cpp](sourceCode.md#srcappcontextbroker).
-There are one service vector per HTTP Method/Verb that Orion supports: GET, PUT, POST, PATCH, DELETE, OPTIONS, plus a special vector for 'bad verb'.
+There is one service vector per HTTP Method/Verb that Orion supports: GET, PUT, POST, PATCH, DELETE, OPTIONS, plus a special vector for 'bad verb'.
 The set of services that are supported pretty much defines the role and by starting the REST interface with one `RestService` vector or another defines what the broker is able to do, all its services are included in these seven vectors.

 To add a REST service to Orion, a new item in `RestService xxxServiceV[]` (`xxx` being the verb of the service (`get`, `put`, etc) is needed.
 Just like with CLI parameters, the easiest way is to copy an old service (an item in `xxxServiceV`) and then modify the copy to suit your needs.